devanshi-j/Everything-about-5G/README.md

 # Module 5
-*In depth of Massive MIMO
+*In depth of Massive MIMO (After looking at real life examples we can state that it increases throughput upto 4x)

-Pre-requisites
+*Pre-requisites
 1. Antena array: pannel of multiple antenas.
    Number of antenas for sub 6: up to 64
    Number of antenas for mmWAVE: up to 512 (if massive MIMO can achive